reuk/wayverb/docs_source/image_source.md

 reasonable time.

 The majority of higher-order image sources found with the naive algorithm will be invalid.
-That is, they will fail the visibility/intersection test.
-For example, [@kuttruff_room_2009, p.
-323] shows that, for tenth-order image-sources in a shoebox-shaped room, there are around 1.46e7 different image sources, only 1560 of which are valid.
+That is, they will fail the audibility test.
+For example, for tenth-order image-sources in a shoebox-shaped room, there are around 1.46e7 different image sources, only 1560 of which are valid [@kuttruff_room_2009, p.
+323].
 If the invalid image-sources can be discarded early, without requiring individual checking, then the amount of computation can be greatly reduced to a viable level.
 As explained above, image sources above order four or five are rarely required, but even these can be very time-consuming to find with the naive method.
 Optimisations are, therefore, a necessity for any but the simplest simulations.

 To accelerate the image-source process, [@vorlander_auralization:_2007] suggests tracing a large number of rays in random directions from the source,